-The .au domain name system (DNS) is Australian critical infrastructure in the communications sectorinfrastructure, designated under the Security of Critical Infrastructure Act 2018 (Cth)(SOCI).
-As the trusted administrator of the .au DNS, auDA supports more than four million .au domain names that facilitate and facilitates internet users in Australia and around the world to connect to websites, email addresses and other Internet resources using that use a globally unique identifier ending in .au.
+The .au domain name system (DNS) is Australian critical communications infrastructure, designated under the Security of Critical Infrastructure Act 2018 (Cth)(SOCI).
+As the trusted administrator of the .au DNS, auDA supports more than four million .au domain names and facilitates internet users to connect to websites, email addresses and other internet resources that use a globally unique identifier ending in .au.
 To ensure the integrity of .au, we have a robust security and compliance function and, have a cooperative relationship with Australian law enforcement bodies.

-Any individual or organisation that has an Australian presence is eligible to have register a domain name in .au, and is also eligible to become a member of auDA.
+Any individual or organisation that has an Australian presence is eligible to register a domain name in .au, and is also eligible to become a member of auDA.

-auDA is governed by the Corporations Act2001 (Cth) and the auDA Constitution, which sets out our governance requirements as a not-for-profit, including the appointment and duties of our Board Directors, Nomination Committee, Advisory Committees and members.
+auDA is governed by the Corporations Act 2001 (Cth) and the auDA Constitution, which sets out our governance requirements as a not-for-profit, including the appointment and duties of our Board Directors, Nomination Committee, Advisory Committees and members.

-To deliver our work in the interest of Australians, we engage with the Australian public, :auour members, industry, government, civil society, and academia, and administer .au through multi-stakeholder processes that are inclusive, consensus-based, transparent, and accountable.
+To deliver our work in the interest of Australians we engage with the Australian public, our members, industry, government, civil society, and academia, and administer .au through multi-stakeholder processes that are inclusive, consensus-based, transparent, and accountable.